Stevie Browning: Kolossos Rodou

 Browning signed with Kolossos Rodou B.C. of Greek Basket League (GBL) on July 11, 2018.
 Browning played in 26 GBL games, starting 17, and averaged 12.5 points, 3.4 rebounds and 2.4 assists per game as Kolossos finished last in the league with a 5–21 record.

 Inter Bratislava

 Browning signed with Inter Bratislava of the Slovak Extraliga on September 12, 2019.

 Ovarense Basquetebol

 After originally retiring from professional basketball in 2020, Browning decided to resume his playing career and signed with Ovarense Basquetebol of the Liga Portuguesa de Basquetebol on August 9, 2021.

 The Basketball Tournament

 Browning joined Herd That, a team composed primarily of Marshall alumni, in The Basketball Tournament 2020.
 He returned to Herd That for The Basketball Tournament 2021.

 Coaching career

 Browning retired from professional basketball in 2020 to accept a position as a graduate assistant at Marshall.
-Browning left Marshall's coaching staff after the 2020–21 after deciding to continue his professional playing career.
+Browning left Marshall's coaching staff following the 2020–21 after deciding to continue his professional playing career.
+He later served as Logan High School's interim head coach during summer practices following the previous head coach's retirement.